jadounrahul/kartsnms/doc/Extensions/Applications.md

 ## RRDCached

 Install/Setup:
-For Install/Setup Local Librenms RRDCached: Please see [RRDCached](RRDCached.md)
+For Install/Setup Local Kartsnms RRDCached: Please see [RRDCached](RRDCached.md)

 Will collect stats by:
 1. Connecting directly to the associated device on port 42217